Silence is acquiescence

 Going to a rally or march is one way to do this.
 And millions of us already doing that.

-All the more reason to be brave enough not to give up.
+All the more reason for the rest of us to be brave enough not to give up.

 If we everyday citizens don’t make our voices heard, we are letting the current band of idealogues in the White House—and the enablers in Congress who have made no moves to stop them—think we aren’t paying attention.
 Or don’t care.